m34nbunny/mm_db/README.md

 -------------
 To start off let's talk about how this library works.
 In order to bind data to an object from a result set we require you to name your columns in your database exactly the same as your properties in your object.
 The library will not work if you don't perform this crucial step first.
-Next let's talk about decorating your properties with some annotations.
-The following annotations are available, @PrimaryKy and @DataParameter
+Also, we require the use of two annotations provided by mm_db called, @PrimaryKey and @DataParameter

 Step 1.)
 Name your properties the exact same name as they are in the DB.